HVLepage/cavep-undc/_docs/site-network/RT04A.md

 ### Site description
-Site T4a is located adjacent to the settlement of Calachota and above the main Rio Canete valley at 1740m asl in the arid subtropics.
+Site T4a is located adjacent to the settlement of Calachota and above the main Rio Cañete valley at 1740m asl in the arid subtropics.
 This narrow side valley drains one of the larger sub-catchments that lie on the north bank.
 At this sample point it has a less v-shaped profile.
 There are significant areas of cultivation, requiring irrigation waters on the south side of the valley.
 This is taken from higher up the valley and used to irrigate the hillside above the village of Calachota.
 Irrigation channels carry water along valley side contours extending the area of cultivation significantly.
 As such the Rio Ayauca has little or no water in it for much of the year.

 The use of pesticides has been observed at many sites throughout the valley and it would be useful to know which agrochemicals are being used.
 It is also a concern to see the individual application of these chemicals without user protections.
 As such it must also be a concern that their use is indiscriminate and that there are no controls placed upon their use.
 As elsewhere in the drainage basin discharge is highly variable with a marked seasonality.
 Discharge measurements from this tributary from January to March are considerably greater.